On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Calibration

 We also collect ECE results in Table \ref{table:eceLikert} for the Likert Scale experiments from Appendix \ref{appendix:likert}.
 We observe similar results, although we do observe how ECE post attack increases here in most cases given that the Likert Scale based confidence is less highly confident overall, showing the harm to miscalibration when the model is not as overconfident.

 Although the miscalibration is generally high prior to the confidence attacks, we stress that evaluating the robustness of these models' confidence behaviour is crucial.
-Despite most CEMs producing verbal confidence that do not have ideal calibration, previous work has shown that LLM generated confidence scores do follow relative ordering by demonstrating that there is a statistically significant difference in LLMs (such as the tested GPT-4 and Llama-3-70B models here) verbal confidence level on correct answers versus incorrect answers \citep{Omar2024.08.11.24311810} whereby correct answers contain a higher level of confidence on average.
+Despite most CEMs producing verbal confidence that do not have ideal calibration, previous work has shown that LLM generated confidence scores do follow relative ordering by demonstrating that there is a statistically significant difference in LLMs (such as the tested GPT-4o and Llama-3-70B models here) verbal confidence level on correct answers versus incorrect answers \citep{Omar2024.08.11.24311810} whereby correct answers contain a higher level of confidence on average.
 By attacking confidence, we can affect this ordering and decouple LLMs relative preference in confidence to true answers, which highlights issues in model honesty and perception of veracity.
-In sum, if we wish to create well-calibrated models through methods such as recalibration, we must also consider how vulnerable they are to adversarial attacks and address these vulnerabilities as well otherwise we cannot ensure that models will be calibrated across all realistic inputs.
+In sum, if we wish to create well-calibrated models through methods such as recalibration, we must also consider how vulnerable they are to adversarial attacks and address these vulnerabilities as well, otherwise we cannot ensure that models will be calibrated across all realistic inputs.

-In addition, real-world production models and methods we detailed previously that currently using verbal confidence in industry are vulnerable irrespective of calibration and thus it is meaningful to study the impact on the verbal confidence.
-Furthermore, we emphasize that we also test CEMs designed to improve calibration, most notably MS, and our results show that while MS is far less overconfident and better calibrated it is more vulnerable to attacks in terms of error rate and changes in confidence, hence better calibrated models are no less vulnerable than their miscalibrated versions which we wish to portray.
+In addition, real-world production models and methods we detailed previously that are currently using verbal confidence in industry are vulnerable irrespective of the calibration.
+Furthermore, we emphasize that we also test CEMs designed to improve calibration, most notably MS, and our results show that while MS is far less overconfident and better calibrated in most scenarios, it is more vulnerable to attacks in terms of error rate and changes in confidence, hence better calibrated models are no less vulnerable than their miscalibrated versions.
 Lastly, we note that many important works such as in \citet{10.5555/3305381.3305518} have shown that a large amount of vision models and LLMs are heavily miscalibrated and despite this many have studied adversarial attacks against these models, both traditional and confidence-based such as in \citet{obadinma2024calibration}.